kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 1. **Step 2**: Step 2 of data upload.

-2. **Parcel ID**: The Parcel ID is a unique identifier for each parcel within the property.

-3. **Parcel Type**: Parcel Type categorises the parcels based on their purpose or characteristics.
+2. **Message**: Utilise this feature to establish your property boundary.
+Options include selecting cadastral parcels that form the property, manually digitising the boundary using the provided tools, or uploading a boundary file associated with your property.
+Choose the method that best suits your preference for defining the property boundary.

-4. **SELECT**: The `SELECT` button allows the user to choose specific parcels from the map.
+3. **SELECT**: The `SELECT` button allows the user to choose specific parcels from the map.

-5. **DIGITISE**: Clicking the `DIGITISE` button initiates the process of mapping parcel boundaries.
+4. **DIGITISE**: Clicking the `DIGITISE` button initiates the process of mapping parcel boundaries.
 This step is essential for geospatial data.

-6. **UPLOAD**: The `UPLOAD` is used for creating parcel boundaries using the supported formats: zip, json, geojson, gpkg, kml (CRS 4326).
+5. **UPLOAD**: The `UPLOAD` is used for creating parcel boundaries using the supported formats: zip, json, geojson, gpkg, kml (CRS 4326).

-7. **SAVE PROPERTY INFORMATION**: If the user needs to update or modify the property information, the user can click the `SAVE PROPERTY INFORMATION` button to make changes to the property-level information.
+6. **SAVE PROPERTY INFORMATION**: If the user needs to update or modify the property information, the user can click the `SAVE PROPERTY INFORMATION` button to make changes to the property-level information.

 Completing Step 2 ensures that the user's dataset is comprehensive and includes detailed information about individual parcels within the property.
 This data is essential for various analyses and property management tasks.

-### Select parcel using select button
+### Select the parcel using the select button

 ![Select button](./img/panel-5.png)

-1. **Select parcel**: Zoom in the map until parcels are visible, once the user is able to see the parcels they can select parcels.
+1. **Select parcel**: Zoom in the map until parcels are visible, once the user can see the parcels they can select parcels.

 2. **Cancel**: Users can cancel the selection of the parcel using this button.

-3. **Save Boundary**: Click on `SAVE BOUNDARY` button to save the boundaries.
-After saving the boundary the user will be able to see the selected parcel id and its type.

     ![property boundary](./img/panel-12.png)

     1. **Parcel ID** The `Parcel ID` displayed in the side panel corresponds to the selected parcel.

+    2. **Delete Icon**: The user can delete a particular parcel by clicking on the `Delete` icon.
+This will remove that parcel.

+    3. **CLEAR BOUNDARY**: The user can clear all the selected boundaries by clicking on the `CLEAR BOUNDARY` button this will remove all the selected boundaries from the map.

+    4. **SAVE BOUNDARY**: Click on the `SAVE BOUNDARY` button to save the boundaries.
+Once the user has chosen the boundary, this button will become clickable.
+The selected parcel ID and its type will then be visible to the user.

-### Select parcel using the digitise button
+### Select the parcel using the digitise button

 The `DIGITISE` button is a powerful tool that allows the user to digitise parcel boundaries.
 When the user clicks the `DIGITISE` button, they will see a set of options on the left top of the map, giving the user full control over the digitisation process.
 These options are essential for mapping out parcel boundaries accurately.